SEP 5, 2018 IN Paris, France

 Time: 9 a.m. - 5 p.m.

 Where: Total office in Paris, France

 Attendance to Deep Dive Tiebacks with Seafloor Pumping will teach you everything you need to know before attending MPUR Europe September 6th, 2018.
-Tickets to this event also includes admission to MPUR Europe.

-This one-day course will focus on the various elements of subsea tieback architecture with an emphasis on clearing the Final Investment Decision.
+This one-day workshop will focus on the various elements of subsea tieback architecture with an emphasis on clearing the Final Investment Decision.
 Attendees will learn about various subsea production schemes that meet near-term financial/production targets without sacrificing long-term viability.

 While the long-term value of deepwater fields is well established, sanctioning of these projects in the current low-price environment is a challenge.
 Seabed boosting is emerging as an enabling technology; one that has matured to the point of being both affordable and reliable.
 When integrated with a subsea tieback completion, this system can liberate stranded fields by eliminating surface piercing structures and dramatically improving the economics of a project.

 In some applications, this technology, introduced as part of an integrated system, can not only eliminate the need for a surface facility, but reduce the number of production wells being drilled.
 With the proper boosting system, early production can be regulated to ensure Capex recovery without risk to the formation or overall life of the field.

 This Deep Dive Course will explore the various components of such a system and how they work together to improve overall recovery and reduce costs.
 Beyond the hardware and technology, this workshop will examine various development scenarios where a seabed booster system would impact the economics of a greenfield or redevelopment project.